 Black is the founder of pure sociology, a sociological paradigm that

 includes no psychology or even people as such, and will soon publish

 a book on the subject entitled The Death of the Person.
-A second
+A symposium on Professor

 Black's work can be found in the November 2002 issue of Contemporary

 Sociology.
 For additional information, see "The Geometry of